SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Corticosteroid creams to treat skin rashes

-• Antimalarial drugs (hydroxychloroquine) to treat skin and arthritis symptoms
+• Antimalarial medicines (hydroxychloroquine) to treat skin and arthritis symptoms

 If the condition is affecting your heart, kidney, or nervous system, you may be prescribed high doses of corticosteroids (prednisone, methylprednisolone) and immune system suppressants (azathioprine or cyclophosphamide).
 This is rare.